MohammadAbuShams/ENEE5304-Huffman-Coding-Project/README.md

 # Huffman Coding Project

 ## Introduction
-This project demonstrates the use of Huffman coding, an efficient data compression technique, to analyze and compress the text of the English short story *To Build A Fire* by Jack London.
+This project demonstrates the use of Huffman coding, an efficient data compression technique, to analyze and compress the text of the English short story *To Build A Fire by Jack London*.
 The implementation calculates character frequencies, probabilities, entropy, and Huffman codes, while comparing the results with fixed-length ASCII encoding.

 ## Features
 - Calculates character frequencies and probabilities from the given text.